 - better looking skin and complexion

-A pinch of finely ground black pepper may also be added to the turmeric water for maximum benefits.
+For maximum benefits, a pinch of finely ground black pepper may also be added to the turmeric water.

 To learn more about the powers of turmeric, read our full blog here.

 Aside from turmeric, another spice that could be used for your healthy morning drink as you start your day is cumin.
-Cumin is a very popular ingredient in cooking and it is found in a lot of spice blends.
+Cumin is a very popular ingredient in cooking, and it is found in a lot of spice blends.
 It is used to flavor soups, meats, cheese, bread, and pickles.
 Cumin is also used as a fragrant component for beauty products such as perfumes, lotions, and creams.
-As a medicinal herb, cumin has anti-inflammatory, diuretic, carminative, and antispasmodic properties.
+Cumin has anti-inflammatory, diuretic, carminative, and antispasmodic properties as a medicinal herb.